 Homeowners policies do not provide coverage for the repairs and rebuilding that are necessary after a flooding disaster.
-An independent agent in the Trusted Choice® network can help you find a flood policy that will provide the funds you need when a flood hits.
+An independent insurance agent in our network can help you find a flood policy that will provide the funds you need when a flood hits.
 Contact a local agent today to start comparing North Carolina flood insurance quotes for your home.

 NFIP coverage provides up to $250,000 to repair or rebuild your home or workplace after a flood.
 This covers:

 - Single-family homes

 - Manufactured homes attached to a foundation